Space settlement: Definition

 While not automatically constituting a colonial entity, a space settlement can be an element of a space colony.
 The term "space colony" has been viewed critically, prompting Carl Sagan to propose the term space city.

 History

-"The Brick Moon" – an 1869 serial by Edward Everett Hale – was the first fictional space station or habitat.
+"The Brick Moon" – a 1869 serial by Edward Everett Hale – was the first fictional space station or habitat.
 (Described by other sources as a station or habitat.)

 The idea of space settlements either in fact or fiction goes back to the second half of the 19th century.
 "The Brick Moon", a fictional story written in 1869 by Edward Everett Hale, is perhaps the first treatment of this idea in writing.

 In 1903, space pioneer Konstantin Tsiolkovsky speculated about rotating cylindrical space settlements in Beyond Planet Earth.
 In 1929 John Desmond Bernal speculated about giant space settlements.
-Dandridge M. Cole in the late 1950s and 1960s speculated about hollowing out asteroids and then rotating the to use as settlements in various magazine articles and books, notably Islands In Space: The Challenge Of The Planetoids.
+Dandridge M. Cole in the late 1950s and 1960s speculated about hollowing out asteroids and then rotating them to use as settlements in various magazine articles and books, notably Islands In Space: The Challenge Of The Planetoids.